-“The latter part of the 19th century was an era of tuberculosis, typhoid, sanitariums, child labor, horses, horse manure, candles, 12-hour work days, Jim Crow laws, tenements, slaughterhouses, and outhouses,” Moore and Simon write.
+“The latter part of the nineteenth century was an era of tuberculosis, typhoid, sanitariums, child labor, horses, horse manure, candles, 12-hour work days, Jim Crow laws, tenements, slaughterhouses, and outhouses,” Stephen Moore and Julian Simon write.
 Even during such tough times, though, America and her people persevered, pushing ahead through hard work, self-sacrifice, and a relentless determination to make a better life.

 Historian Frederick Jackson Turner points out that the wilderness frontier to the American West had acted for centuries as a safety valve of discontent for restless spirits.
 Members of each generation recapitulated the developmental stages of the emerging industrial order of the 1890s, as they pushed further west.
 The frontier helped engender a spirit of rugged individualism and incurable optimism across the continent, distinctive to the American character.

-Ironically, in the last year of the 19th century, Charles H. Duell, commissioner of the U.S. Office of Patents, pronounced, “Everything that can be invented has been invented.”
+Ironically, in the last year of the nineteenth century, Charles H. Duell, commissioner of the U.S. Office of Patents, pronounced, “Everything that can be invented has been invented.”
 No one could have predicted just how wrong Duell’s pessimistic assessment of the future – and his pessimistic assessment of the American entrepreneur – would turn out.

-Looking back at the 20th century we find an unparalleled explosion of inventions.
+Looking back at the twentieth century, we find an unparalleled explosion of inventions.
 The number of patents granted each year to entrepreneurs rose from 25,000 at the start of the century to 150,000 by the end.
 Many of these inventions were responsible for revolutionizing American life and producing roughly a fourfold rise in the standard of living.

-Advances in modern medicine and vaccines dramatically improved human health and played a central role in the expansion of life expectancy by thirty years.
-Mother’s are now one hundred times less likely to die giving birth and the probability of a child dying before reaching age five is fifty times lower.
-Likewise, infectious diseases kill only about fifty people per 100,000, a fourteen-fold reduction.
-And chronic and degenerative diseases associated with aging are slowly being conquered as well.
+Advances in modern medicine and vaccines dramatically improved human health and played a central role in the expansion of life expectancy by 30 years.
+Mothers are now 100-times less likely to die giving birth, and the probability of a child dying before reaching age five is 50-times lower.
+Likewise, infectious diseases kill only about 50 people per 100,000, a 14-fold reduction.
+And chronic and degenerative diseases associated with aging are slowly being conquered, as well.

 Technological advances and the development of human capital also made work easier and more productive.
-Today, the average workweek has been reduced to thirty-five hours.
-At the same time, the per capita GDP has risen from $4,800 to $31,500 (1998 dollars), and poverty rates as a percent of U.S. households have fallen from forty to thirteen percent.
+Today, the average workweek has been reduced to 35 hours.
+At the same time, the per capita GDP has risen from $4,800 to $31,500 (1998 dollars), and poverty rates as a percent of U.S. households have fallen from 40 to 13 percent.

 After recounting the tremendous advances of the last century the report asks two very important questions: Why did mankind experience such a burst of progress in the 20th century?
 And why did so much of that progress originate in the United States?
 The answer offered is clear and unambiguous: “Freedom works.
 The unique American formula of individual liberty and free enterprise has encouraged risk taking, experimentation, innovation, and scientific exploration of magnitude that is unprecedented in human history.”

-For the 21st century to repeat and surpass the material advances of the 20th century, the commitment to human freedom must continue to grow worldwide.
-The most important lesson from the 20th century – a century blessed with material advances as well as cursed with history’s bloodiest wars and atrocities – involves the marvels of human freedom and the threat posed to freedom by centralized power.
+For the twenty-first century to repeat and surpass the material advances of the twentieth century, the commitment to human freedom must continue to grow worldwide.
+The most important lesson from the twentieth century – a century blessed with material advances, as well as cursed with history’s bloodiest wars and atrocities – involves the marvels of human freedom and the threat posed to freedom by centralized power.

-The American experiment and the collectivist experiments of the 20th century provide one of the starkest juxtapositions of freedom and slavery in history.
+The American experiment and the collectivist experiments of the twentieth century provide one of the starkest juxtapositions of freedom and slavery in history.
 This is true whether one compare the American experience to that of Nazism, Soviet Communism, or any number of other failed socialist experiments.
 The challenge of the next century is to avoid government-imposed solutions to everyday problems and instead to allow the greatness of people to flourish in freedom – through a strong civil society, active religious institutions, and a system that rewards innovation and hard work.